WindsorTech/Angular-NBA-Allstars/README.md

 ## Angular NBA Allstars

 ### This app was made using AngularJS, and is dedicated to all basketball fans out there!
 Here you are the coach, and you have the exclusive chance to pick your favorite NBA team of all time!
-Who will you choose?
+What players will you choose?

 ### Build your dream team, play Angular NBA Allstars here: https://nba-allstars.herokuapp.com